natebarksdale/natebarksdale.github.io/src/content/blog/2008-08-06-the-wonder-and-scandal-of-conversion.md

 description: An exploration of the complex nature of conversion and identity, illustrated through Jennie Baker's experience with Orthodoxy in England.
 emoji: 🕊️
 tags:
+  - ⛪ Religion
-  - 🎨 artworks
+  - ⚖️ Ethics
-  - ✝️ Christianity
+  - ⚖️ Choices
-  - 🌍 identity
+  - 🌍 Culture
+  - 🙏 Faith
 haiku: |
   In sacred moments,
   Foreign feels like coming home,